FMA files are special animated texture files created for FancyMenu.

 You can use FMA files like any other animated texture/image format.
 FancyMenu sees it as normal image, so you can use it everywhere you can set a texture to something, like Image elements or Image menu backgrounds.

-folder, because FancyMenu can only pick textures and other resources from its assets
+Make sure the FMA file is in the /config/fancymenu/assets/ folder, because FancyMenu can only pick textures and other resources from its assets folder.

 It is recommended to pre-load FMA files to make them play smoothly and not lag or show a black screen when shown for the first time.